Well-being

 • “This job sucks.”
 Toxic response: “You’re lucky you even have a job.”

-This type of response is accepting of the negative emotions we all experience from time to time and communicates compassion and kindness.
-This approach is not toxic because it doesn’t deny negative emotions or force a feeling that isn’t in alignment with the experience.
+This response accepts the negative emotions we all experience occasionally and communicates compassion and kindness.
+This approach is not toxic because it doesn’t deny negative emotions or force a feeling that doesn’t align with the experience.

 When Does Positivity Become Toxic?

-1. Some research suggests that it is inappropriate to use positivity to reframe a difficult as positive when an individual’s identity is being threatened.
-For example, when people experience racial oppression, looking for positive side of things can lead to worse well-being (Perez & Soto, 2011).
+1. Some research suggests that it is inappropriate to use positivity to reframe a problematic positive when an individual’s identity is being threatened.
+For example, when people experience racial oppression, looking for the positive side of things can lead to worse well-being.

-1. If people encourage you to use a specific emotion skill that you’re not skillful with, it can lead to feeling worse.
+1. If people encourage you to use a specific emotional skill you’re not skillful with, it can make you feel worse.
 For some people, positivity is a difficult skill to develop and implement.
-If your skillset for being optimistic, positive or reflecting on the bright side of your situation doesn’t come easily, it could be problematic for you (Ford & Troy, 2019).
+If your skillset for being optimistic, positive, or reflecting on the bright side of your situation doesn’t come quickly, it could be problematic for you.

-1. Most of us think positive emotions are a good thing, and more is better.
-Well, it turns out that the saying, “too much a good thing is bad,” might be right.
-Too much positive emotion is a known risk factor for mania (Gruber, Johnson, Oveis, & Keltner, 2008).
-Too much positive emotion can in fact, result in negative emotion.
+1. Most of us think positive emotions are good, and more is better.
+Well, it turns out that the saying, “too much of a good thing is bad,” might be right.
+Too much positive emotion is a known risk factor for mania.
+Too much positive emotion can result in negative emotion.

-1. Obsession with happiness or over-focusing on being happy is shown to decrease well-being (Ford & Mauss, 2014).
+1. Obsession with happiness or over-focusing on happiness decreases well-being.
 This creates a gap between how you feel now and how you want to feel.
-Having ultra-high expectations for happiness tends to take you out of your experience and preoccupied with the future which is a set up for unfulfilled expectations.
+Having ultra-high expectations for happiness tends to take you out of your experience and preoccupy you with the future, which is a setup for unfulfilled expectations.

 In Sum